Drew-Barlow/IntelliFlight/README.md

 ### Generating Coverage Reports

-To generate a code coverage report, execute any of the previous test commands with the added flag `--cov=<python-module-path>`.
-For example, to test the coverage of the `ptables` module by the `ptables` test suite, execute `pytest -m ptables --cov=intelliflight.models.components.ptables`.
+To generate a code coverage report, execute any of the previous test commands with the added flags `--cov=<python-module-path> --cov-report term-missing`.
+For example, to test the coverage of the `ptables` module by the `ptables` test suite, execute `pytest -m ptables --cov=intelliflight.models.components.ptables  --cov-report term-missing`.

 ## Deploying Production App